-Grant funding in the form of social housing assistance (Grant) is allocated by central government in periodic affordable homes programmes to support the capital costs of developing affordable housing for rent or sale on shared ownership terms.
-Allocation of funding outside London under these programmes is administered by Homes England, an executive non-departmental public body, sponsored by DLUHC.
+Grant funding (Grant) is allocated by central government in periodic affordable homes programmes to support the capital costs of developing affordable housing for rent or sale on shared ownership terms.
+Allocation of funding outside London under these programmes is administered by Homes England, an executive nondepartmental public body, sponsored by MHCLG.
 Grant for affordable housing development within London is administered by the Greater London Authority.

-Grant has been a critical part of the funding mix for Registered Providers, sustaining their ability to provide housing for rent at below market level rents or on subsidised home ownership terms.
+Historically, Grant has been a critical part of the funding mix for Registered Providers, sustaining their ability to provide housing for rent at below market level rents or on subsidised home ownership terms.

 Under the most recent Affordable Homes Programme 2021 to 2026 (2021-26 Framework), £7.39 billion has been made available for the supply of new build affordable housing outside London, with a further £4 billion available under the Homes for Londoners: Affordable Homes Programme 2021-2026.
+A further top up of £500 million has been promised in the UK Government's latest Autumn Budget in October 2024.
+Details of future grant investment beyond the 2021-26 Framework are awaited as part of Phase 2 of the UK Government's Spending Review.

 Grant under the current 2021-26 Framework may support a variety of tenures including social rent, affordable rent (see below), shared ownership and rent to buy (where rent is set at or below 80 per cent. of the local market rent for 5 years (or more) to allow the tenant to save for a deposit or to purchase on shared ownership terms).
 Not all of the available funding is allocated from the outset of a programme, and bidders may bid for the remaining funding for development opportunities as these arise during the programme, provided they can be delivered within the programme timescales.
 Alongside funding for individual development schemes, Homes England operates a strategic partnership framework for allocation of funding on a tailored, longer term basis.
 Those appointed as Homes England's strategic partners under this framework are typically amongst the larger Registered Providers, although the bidding process is also open to local authorities and developers with a strong track record of delivering new affordable housing.
+The Capital Funding Guide contains the rules and procedures for developing homes through the Affordable Homes Programme.

 In Wales, Social Housing Grant (SHG) is the main capital grant funding provided by the Welsh Government to support the provision of affordable housing for rent or sale.
-SHG is allocated via local authorities to their chosen Registered Social Landlord partners to fund housing schemes that meet locally identified needs and priorities.
-The programme is planned over three financial years with a confirmed budget for the first year and indicative budgets for the subsequent two years.
-In 2022/23 the confirmed national SHG budget was £310 million, with indicative budgets of £330 million in 2023/24 and £325 million in 2024/25.
+SHG is allocated via local authorities to their chosen Welsh RSL partners to fund housing schemes that meet locally identified needs and priorities.
 Local authorities monitor delivery of grant funded programmes, while the Welsh Government monitors at a national level.